Exploring Solutions for Buffalo Hump: Causes, Weight Loss Impact, and Treatments

 They might also recommend that you see a chiropractor or physical therapist (if the issue is postural) or a plastic surgeon if you’d like it removed for cosmetic reasons.

-What causes neck fat can be determined though:
+The causes of neck fat can be determined though:

 • Assessment of Symptoms